veganaize/closure-compiler/Id-Generator-Annotations.md

 For debugging support, `CompilerOptions#setGeneratePseudoNames` may be set to make the transformed IDs human readable.

 To improve stability across builds it is possible to supply name maps for use by the `ReplaceIdGenerators` compiler pass, the map is used as a hint for the renaming and the compiler is free to pick a different name.
-If cross build stability is required `@IdGenerator {stable}` should be used.
+If cross build stability is required `@idGenerator {stable}` should be used.
 Setting the renaming map is done via `CompilerOptions#setIdGeneratorsMap`.

-NOTE: There are three deprecated variants: `@idGenerator`, `@consistentIdGenerator`, and `@stableIdGenerator`.
+**NOTE:** There are three deprecated variants: `@idGenerator`, `@consistentIdGenerator`, and `@stableIdGenerator`.
 These map to `@idGenerator {unique}`, `@idGenerator {consistent}`, and `@idGenerator {stable}`.
 Support for these will be removed in a future compiler release.